 To create a new player with, say, name MyPlayer, copy AINull.cc (an empty player that is provided as a template) to a new file AIMyPlayer.cc.
 Then, edit the new file and change the

 The name you choose for your player must be unique, non-offensive and less than 12 letters long.
 It will be used to define a new class PLAYER_NAME, which will be referred to below as your player class.
 The name will be shown as well when viewing the matches and on the website.

 Now you can start implementing the method play().
 This method will be called every round and is where your player should decide what to do, and do it.
 Of course, you can define auxiliary methods and variables inside your player class, but the entry point of your code will always be this play() method.

 From your player class you can also call functions to access the board state, as defined in the State class in State.hh, and to command your units, as defined in the Action class in Action.hh.
 These functions are made available to your code using multiple inheritance.
 The documentation on the available functions can be found in the aforementioned header files.
 You can also examine the code of the “Demo” player in AIDemo.cc as an example of how to use these functions.
 Finally, it may be worth as well to have a look at the files Structs.hh for useful data structures, Random.hh for random generation utilities, Settings.hh for looking up the game settings and Player.hh for the me() method.

 Note that you should not modify the factory() method from your player class, nor the last line that adds your player to the list of registered players.

-To test your strategy against the “Dummy” player, we provide the AIDummy.o object file.
-This way you still will not have the source code of our “Dummy”, but you will be able to add it as a player and compete against it locally.
+In order to try your strategy against the Dummy player, we provide you with its object file.
+Hence, you do not have access to its source code but can add it as a player and compete against it.

 Once you think your player is strong enough to enter the competition, you should submit it to the Jutge.org website (https://www.jutge.org).
 Since it will run in a secure environment to prevent cheating, some restrictions apply to your code: